 What is it about Château Haut-Bailly?
 How has it amassed such a committed army of fans over the years, even in the face of some less than warm reviews from at least one prominent critic during the 1980s?
 Those reviews may in fact be part of the answer.
-In an era when the wines of Bordeaux seemed to be shifting more and more towards texture and opulence, Haut-Bailly long maintained a reputation for elegance, definition and a drier, more savoury gourmand character that appealed to those looking for high quality wines of tradition, wines that won their hearts at the dining table rather than in the 100-point scoring system.
+In an era when the wines of Bordeaux seemed to be shifting more and more towards texture and opulence, Haut-Bailly long maintained a reputation for elegance, definition and a drier, more savoury gourmand character that appealed to those looking for high quality wines of tradition, wines that won their fans at the dining table rather than in the 100-point scoring system.

-These days, the style of wines coming out of Château Haut-Bailly has undoubtedly changed, the wines showing greater concentration and substance, and considering that they were once ranked and sold alongside those of the first growth Château Haut-Brion perhaps that is an appropriate development.
+These days, the style of wine coming out of Château Haut-Bailly has undoubtedly changed, the wines showing greater concentration and substance, and considering that they were once ranked and sold alongside those of the first growth Château Haut-Brion perhaps that is an appropriate development.
 As a consequence the wines are regarded even more highly than they once were, although at the same time prices are higher than they used to be (although in that, the property is hardly unique).
 Some long-time fans of the château have been disheartened by these developments, but I – although naturally I rue the fact the wines are more expensive – welcome the greater depth shown by the wines of modern times, especially as the trademark elegance and definition of Pessac-Léognan can still be seen within them.